 - 1.6 Applicants are encouraged to make contact with the SDNPA at the earliest opportunity where their premises are within the SDNP area and to consider any guidance issued by the SDNPA to further promote the licensing objectives.
 Guidance can be found on the SDNPA website at www.southdowns.gov.uk/planning-applications/do-i-need-planning-permission/guidance-organisers-large-festivals-events/. - 1.7 The licensing objectives collectively seek to protect the quality of life for those who live and work in the vicinity of licensed premises and those who choose to socialise in them.
-The licensing authority will have regard to the SDNP purposes when considering applications to ensure they are respected. - 1.8 The Council recognises that there should be a clear separation of the planning and licensing systems and licensing applications will be viewed independently of planning applications.
+The licensing authority will seek to further the SDNP purposes when considering applications to ensure they are respected, as set out in section 11A(2) of the National Parks and Access to the Countryside Act 1949 (as amended by Section 245 of the Levelling-Up and Regeneration Act 2023). - 1.8 The Council recognises that there should be a clear separation of the planning and licensing systems and licensing applications will be viewed independently of planning applications.
 To achieve this, close liaison will be maintained between the licensing section, planning department and, where applicable, the South Downs National Park authority.
 Licensing applications are not a re-run of the planning application and should not cut across planning decisions (whether these are taken by planning officers under delegated powers, the Planning Committee, SDNPA or an inspector following an appeal against the decision of the Planning Authority).
 The Licensing and Regulation Committee, where appropriate, will provide reports to the Planning Committee on the situation regarding licensed premises in the area including the general impact of alcohol-related crime and disorder.